siversalih/pyChrome-Web-Automation/README.md

 	-	It is a sublcass of browser.py.
 It manages interacting with the page Web Element.
 These are such as clicking on element, sending text to element, or sending action keys to element.

 -	**src/element.py**
-	-	It is a subclass of browser.py.
-It contains and manages searching and locating Web Element via its id, name, classname, tag, partial text, link text, css selector, and xpath.
-It also has other functions that uses special algorithms to better locate an element or a list of elements.
+	-	Currently, it is a subclass of pyChrome.py.
+It contains and manages searching and locating Web Element by id, name, classname, tag, partial text, link text, css selector, and xpath.
+It has also other functions that uses special algorithms to better traverse through elements and manipulate  element.

 -	**bin/chromedriver**
 	-	It's a Webdriver that Selenium Webdriver requires specifically for accessing Chrome client. pyChrome.py uses ChromeDriver APIs to access Chrome browser functionality such as opening a page, and finding a Web element on the page.
 This checkout is already bundled with ChromeDriver 2.23 for Mac OSX.
 Although, if you are on different OS, you will need to download the correct version for your OS from [Google Chrome Driver][df3] and overwrite it with the one included in this checkecout.